IanMckibb/Keras-Multiplication-NN/README.md

-# RNN-Music_Test
+# Keras-Multiplication-NN
-RNN in Keras to generate music.
+Simple NN in Keras to predict multiplication of 2 integers.